99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 for example ELB can't be changed (only configured) after cloning, so we need to migrate: create a new env. with the same config except LB (cant clone) deploy the app onto new env.
 Perform a swap.

+Your source bundle must meet the following requirements:
+- Consist of a SINGLE ZIP file or WAR file
+- Not exceed 512 MB
+- Not include a parent folder or top-level directory (subdirectories are fine)

 # CloudFormation
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/1fe959c9-96f0-4dd9-a07c-82fcd3c052e7">